This course has been retired and is no longer supported.

-If there is not a checklist or template, organize the elements of the Project Charter either using the “W” questions: What, Who, When, Where, Why, and How or the list of elements below taken from the PMBOK® Guide:
+If there is not a checklist or template, organize the elements of the Project Charter either using the “W” questions: What, Who, When, Where, Why, and How or the list of elements below which are loosely based upon a list from the PMBOK® Guide:

-*Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc., 2013, Page 72.
+*Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Sixth Edition, Project Management Institute, Inc., 2017, Page 81.

 Lesson notes are only available for subscribers.